 One of the main disadvantages of using grease over oil is the annoying tendency of grease to cake and dry out.
 We all know that oil has a natural tendency to drain out of the grease thickener over time.
 We see conspicuous evidence of this when oil puddles in unleveled grease pockets in pails of new grease.
 We’ve also seen the dribble of oil from stored grease cartridges and prepacked bearings on storeroom shelves.

 Frequently the most serious offending conditions leading to grease dry-out are aided by other causes working in concert.
 Let’s begin by reviewing the primary causes of grease dry-out.
-Once the causes are determined, we have the information necessary to prescribe steps to correct or mitigate the problem.
+Once the causes are determined, we have the information necessary to prescribe steps to grease your bearings properly.

 Incompatible Grease.
 Accidental mixing of grease can lead to accelerated de-gelling and oil separation.
 There are many classical examples of this, including the clashing of organic clay grease with soap-thickened grease.

 High-temperature Volatility.
 Grease made from low-viscosity base oils is at the highest risk of volatilization.
 At sufficiently high temperatures, oil can boil out of the thickener matrix, causing hardening of the grease over time (lower oil-to-thickener ratio and higher base-oil viscosity).

 Figure 1.
 This grease image shows extreme thickening that resulted from copper prematurely oxidizing the base oil in the grease.
 The high concentration of cupric catalytic metals in the grease was from wear debris.